-CRIME STATISTICS
+I. PREPARATION of CRIME STATISTICS

 The following crime statistics for Los Angeles Valley College (LAVC) have been compiled by the Los Angeles County Sheriff's Department, in conjunction with local law enforcement agencies surrounding the campus.

 Campus crime, arrest and referral statistics include those reported to the Los Angeles County Sheriff's Department, campus security authorities, and local law enforcement agencies.
 The attached "Clery Act Definitions-Locations and Crime Categories" page includes definitions of "on campus," "non-campus" and "public property," and the crime categories required for disclosure under the Clery Act.

 LAVC has certain mandatory crime reporting obligations under state law.
 The Child Abuse Neglect and Reporting Act ("CANRA," Penal Code section 11164 et seq.) requires employees to report known or suspected instances of child abuse or neglect to law enforcement.
 Penal Code section 11160 requires prompt, mandatory reporting to law enforcement by health care practitioners (such as employees or contractors in the Student Health Center) when they provide medical services to a person they know or reasonably suspect is suffering from wounds inflicted by a firearm or are the result of assaultive or abusive conduct.
+Crime analysts from the Los Angeles Sheriff's Department ensure the statistics are placed in the appropriate geographic and crime categories pursuant to the Clery Act.